harsh1495/Trivia-FSND/backend/README.md

 ### GET ```"/categories/<int: category_id>/questions"```

 - To get questions based on a specific category
-- Request Arguments: <category_id> and <page_number>
+- Request arguments: <category_id> and/or <page_number>
-- Returns: List of questions, number of total questions, current category and categories.
+- Returns: List of questions, number of total questions, current category and categories

 #### Sample Response